Dates: 20-23 June 2022

 Parks – we definitely recommend visiting a few of the Zagreb parks.
 Since InMusic takes place in the summer, city parks are good spots where you can rest in the shadow.
 Some of the best ones are Zrinjevac, Art Park, Ledeni park, and Strossmayer park.
 Don’t miss out on them, you won’t regret it!

 No, everyone is welcome to the festival regardless of age.
 But, if you are under 16, you need to be accompanied by an adult aged 18 or older.

-Food and drinks are not allowed to bring in the venue.
-Also, you cannot bring professional cameras (DSLR), drones, bicycles, umbrellas or sharp objects.
+Food and drinks are not allowed to bring to the venue.
+Also, you cannot bring professional cameras (DSLR), drones, bicycles, umbrellas, or sharp objects.
 There will be a checkpoint where security will check if you have some of these things with you.
 However, you can bring a bag/sack with you with your personal belongings.

 Beer is the most common drink served at InMusic.
-In the last few years, local craft beer was offered on site, along with other non-alcohol drinks.
-As for the food, it is the usual fast food seen on similar festivals.
+In the last few years, local craft beer was offered on-site, along with other non-alcohol drinks.
+As for the food, it is the usual fast food seen at similar festivals.

 Yes, there are dozens of fast foods and bakeries where you can get something to eat.
-They are located along the Jarun lake.
-Note that you can’t bring food/drinks in the venue, so we recommend grabbing something to eat before you enter.
+They are located along Jarun lake.
+Note that you can’t bring food/drinks to the venue, so we recommend grabbing something to eat before you enter.

 Yes, there are toilets on site, popularly called toitoi.
 They are the usual festival toilets, which can cause long queues, especially during times when artists are not on stage performing.

 We understand that sometimes getting around the new city can be challenging.
 This is why we’ve created a map for anyone going to the InMusic festival.
 The map has all the important locations in Zagreb, from festival venues to points of interest in the city.
 Check out our InMusic festival map.